Enter the mass of the initial reactants and the mass of the products after the nuclear reaction to estimate the energy released from fission.

 Definition:

-Fission is a process of nuclear fusion in which the nucleus of an atom splits into smaller parts, often producing free neutrons and photons (among other atomic particles).
-This is accompanied by the release or absorption of large amounts of energy.
+Fission is a nuclear process in which the nucleus of a heavy atom splits into two (or occasionally more) lighter nuclei, typically releasing free neutrons and gamma rays (photons).
+This is accompanied by the release of large amounts of energy because the products have a higher total binding energy than the original nucleus.

 How to Calculate Fission Reaction Energy Release?